-The George Edgecomb Bar Association Executive Board: July 1, 2020 - June 30, 2021
+The George Edgecomb Bar Association Executive Board: July 1, 2023 - June 30, 2024

-Travis J. Coy, Esq.
-President
+Travis J. Coy, Esq., Immediate Past President

-Travis Coy serves as the President of the George Edgecomb Bar Association.
+Travis Coy is the Immediate Past President of the George Edgecomb Bar Association.
 He is an Assistant State Attorney with the Office of the State Attorney, Thirteenth Judicial Circuit wherein he is the Juvenile Division Chief.
 Prior to becoming Juvenile Division Chief, Travis was the Deputy Chief in Circuit Criminal Division A, where he prosecuted serious felony cases.
 Travis graduated from The Florida State University with honors in Communication Studies and a minor in Sociology.
 As a law student at Stetson University College of Law, Travis served as Associate Chief Justice of Stetson’s nationally recognized Moot Court Board, and as Treasurer and Parliamentarian of the Black Law Student Association.
 He functions as a member of The Florida Bar’s Judicial Nominating Procedures Committee and is a Barrister in the Tampa Bay Inn of Court.
-He is also the Vice President of the Tampa Bay Chapter of the National Black Prosecutors Association.
+He has also served as the Vice President of the Tampa Bay Chapter of the National Black Prosecutors Association.
 Travis is a Tampa native and was Hillsborough High School’s first recipient of a GEBA scholarship.

-Jane A. Rose, Esq., At Large Member
+At Large Member

-LaKisha M. Kinsey-Sallis, Esq., At Large Member
+At Large Member

 LaKisha M. Kinsey-Sallis serves as one of the At-Large members for the George Edgecomb Bar Association.
 She graduated magna cum laude from Florida A & M University and earned her juris doctorate from Loyola University Chicago School of Law.
 The school recognized her trial advocacy skills by naming her a Philip H. Corboy Trial Fellow.
 LaKisha is Of Counsel at Fisher Phillips.
 She has extensive experience representing private and public sector employers of all sizes and across several industries including hospitality, retail, healthcare, education, public housing, and technology.
 She is a 2012 graduate of the Hillsborough County Bar Association’s Leadership Institute and currently serves as the National Legal Advisor to Jack and Jill of America, Inc. As an At-Large member, Lakisa is an ambassador for GEBA at various organizations including Junior League of Tampa and the Florida Bar’s Diversity and Inclusion Committee.